Find Great Leaf Peeping in the Adirondacks

-Keep in mind that not all the leaves in the area change at the same time!
+Keep in mind that not all of the leaves in the area change at the same time!
 Time your visit so that you can view the leaves north of the summit in their peak and leaves to the south still changing for an extremely colorful experience.
-Best of all, you can drive to the top on the 5.5-mile Veterans Memorial Highway through the end of October, weather permitting.
+Best of all, you can drive to the top on the 5.5-mile Veterans Memorial Highway, open seasonally.

 The summit of Buck Mountain offers an expansive view of Lake George and even the High Peaks of the Adirondacks on a clear day.
 Buck Mountain is a moderate hike of six miles round trip with a few challenging spots throughout the trail.
 Be sure to get there early in the day - it tends to get crowded during leaf peeping season!

 Spruce Mountain is in the southern most part of the Adirondack State Park.
 If you're feeling brave, climb up the fire tower at the top of the summit!
 The trail is roughly over one mile, so it's a great option for those with families and younger children.